Discover Amsterdam

 Nieuw-West then and now

-Diverse and spacious, Nieuw-West is a vibrant neighbourhood that emanates cultural soul and a strong community vibe.
-Once an area of swampy farmland and ancient villages, the area now incorporates post-WWII residential districts, culturally rejuvenated former business parks, the vast Sloterpas lake, and the surrounding park.
+Diverse and spacious, Nieuw-West is a neighbourhood of its own in Amsterdam – oozing cultural soul and home to a close-knit community.
+Once an area of swampy farmland and ancient villages, the area now incorporates post-WWII residential districts, former business parks turned cultural hubs, the vast Sloterpas lake and the surrounding park.

 History